the96/PT-Logger/README.md

 ## Licenses
 PT Logger is covered under MIT License.
-But don't secondly contribute image file.
+But don't secondly distribute image file.
 Even if you  are damaged from use this, I don't take responsible.